 This command used only once to create all necessary files for the project:

 This command will build your extension, clean up binaries and execute tests

 make && make clean && make test && make install

 Stage 3: Extension

-Now let's take a closer look to the code.
+Now let's take a closer look at the code.

-First of all, since we're using regular expressions, we'll add check for external dependency in
+First of all, since we're using regular expressions, we'll add a check for external dependency in